mongodb/specifications/source/out-aggregation-pipeline-operator.rst

 Read preferences
 ''''''''''''''''

 The only replica set member that can be used with **$out** is the primary because the operation writes to a collection.
-If a read preference other than primary is specified, the driver will route the aggregation to the primary and log a warning that it has done so.
+If a read preference other than primary is specified, the driver MUST route the aggregation to the primary and SHOULD log a warning that it has done so.

 See DRIVERS ticket: https://jira.mongodb.org/browse/DRIVERS-84